TechBoyxyz/TechBoyxyz/README.md

 ### More About me

-- 💼 Freelance Wordpress & PHP Development [Upwork](https://linkedin.com/in/abiodun-adeniji) projects can be on or off upwork
+- 💼 Freelance Wordpress & PHP Development.
+[Upwork](https://linkedin.com/in/abiodun-adeniji), projects can be on or off upwork

 - ❤️ From WordPress wonders to Laravel luxuries, as a developer, I bring your web dreams to life with precision and panache.